 You can store data values for basic types in your Dropsource app.
 However, you cannot use a local database, so for more structured data you will need to connect your app to external data using an API.

-Dropsource supports variables at two different levels of scope within your app – Device Variables, for data objects and values that you need to access across the pages in your app, and Page Variables, which are only accessible within a single page.
+Dropsource supports variables at different levels of scope within your app: Device Variables – for data objects and values that you need to access across the pages in your app, Page Variables – which are only accessible within a single page, and local variables you can only access inside certain Actions.

 If you need a page to require data values passed in when the page loads, you can flag individual Page Variables as required – this will prompt you to provide the values when adding Actions to navigate to the page from elsewhere in your app.